 Like most of the traditional coffee houses, Café Korb looks back on a rich history.
 It opened in 1904, where the guest list included Emperor Franz Joseph.
-Which leads me to visions of the superbly-moustachioed monarch eating cake, and nobody willing to point out all the crumbs caught in his royal whiskers.
+Which leads me to visions of the superbly-moustachioed monarch eating cake, and nobody willing to point out all the crumbs caught in the royal whiskers.

 Anyone expecting a turn-of-the century atmosphere, though, is in for a shock.
 The current decor is a child of the swinging sixties, when the café underwent a complete transformation and refit.

-Formica tabletops adjoin their more marbled cousins, and the walls burst with photos, film posters and similar, paying tribute to some of the more illustrious guests and, particularly, Café Korb’s owner: Sudanne Widl is a celebrity in her own right…actress, artist, muse and fashion icon, to name but a few of her fields of activity.
+Formica tabletops adjoin their more marbled cousins, and the walls burst with photos, film posters and similar paying tribute to some of the more illustrious guests and, particularly, Café Korb’s owner: Sudanne Widl is a celebrity in her own right…actress, artist, muse and fashion icon, to name but a few of her fields of activity.

-That list of illustrious guests includes names famous beyond the confines of Vienna and Austria, such as Sigmund Freud, Elfriede Jelinek (winner of the 2004 Nobel Prize in Literature), Andy Warhol and Arthur Miller.
+That list of illustrious guests includes names famous beyond the confines of Vienna and Austria, such as Sigmund Freud, Elfriede Jelinek (winner of the 2004 Nobel Prize in Literature), Andy Warhol, and Arthur Miller.

 In summary, not your classical coffee house with tall ceilings and hushed corners.
 But one where you can experience the more artistic Viennese in their traditional element.

 (Oh, and be sure to visit the toilet, which doubles as a piece of art in its own right.)

 The coffee house sits almost in the shadow of Stephansdom cathedral.